pyweeker/red7_GUI/README.md

 red7 card game clone with GUI with arcade library

 v34 gives a little sort of player 0 palette, but not perfect, like a kind of swaping

+v36 dirty fix for sorting player 0 palette, was strange for droping last card from hand to palette.